 Integrators should create a Billing Request that specifies their desired outcome, picking one of the above use cases, then use the Billing Request Flow to create a checkout flow that takes their customers through the necessary setup.

 The Billing Request Flow loads the Billing Request and attempts to complete all required Billing Request actions.
-Integrators who want to build custom flows may do so by completing actions of their choice, and using a Billing Request Flow to complete whatever they leave incomplete.
+Integrators who want to build custom flows may do so by completing most of the required actions, and using a Billing Request Flow to handle the remaining incomplete actions.

 To help people make the most of Billing Requests, we have a number of guides that can help you get started.